codingPhuc/obsidian_git_AI/first order logic.md

 - $\forall$ $\exists$ relate to each other through negation
 - for example
 ## Equality symbol =
-term1  = term2 is true
+term1  = term2 is true under a given interpretation iff terms1 and term2 refer to the same object
+## the kinship domain : Azioms